kelset/job-hunting-resources/README.md

-> I always had a hard time keep an eye on the React Native community, and in particular finding the “one place” where it lives - over time, I came to the understanding that basically there’s no such single place 😅 but that there are instead many scattered communities.
-> What I want this page to be is, basically, **a map of all the different places where React Native developers can be found**.
-Aside GitHub - I feel that one is pretty much a given 😅
+> This board is a simple collection of website and tools and tutorials and links and everything I could find around finding a role in tech.
+I hope it can help people have more success in their job hunts!

 > _I don’t necessarily use all these resources myself, but I wanted to collect as many as I could find - I based it on my personal experience + some links from around the web.
-But it’s by all means a fluid document: I really hope you all can [help me expand it](/CONTRIBUTING.md) to be more comprehensive.
-Special shoutout to Jérôme Abel for his help in adding more resources to this list!_
+But it’s by all means a fluid document: I really hope you all can [help me expand it](/CONTRIBUTING.md) to be more comprehensive._

 ![Contributions Welcome](https://img.shields.io/badge/contributions-welcome-brightgreen)
 <a href="https://github.com/kelset?tab=followers">